Marketing to software developers is hard, everyone knows that.

 Devs love swag.
 Unreasonably so.

-Turns out many devs will do a lot of a t-shirt.
+Turns out many devs will do a lot for a t-shirt.

 There is even a website with free dev tool swag promotions.
 WHAT?